By Steven Ooi

 To view tutors recommended by the blogger, please click on ‘Recommended Tutors/Testimonials’ above.

-If you are an English or GP tutor keen to be listed on this website (consistently ranked top 10 on Google for GP tutors) as a Recommended Tutor, please email Steven Ooi at stevenooi18 @ yahoo.com (remove the spaces).
+If you are an English or GP tutor keen to be listed on this website (consistently ranked top 10 on Google) as a Recommended Tutor, please email Steven Ooi at stevenooi18 @ yahoo.com (remove the spaces).